constantin-zackl/DataR/README.md

 >This is a Web App for analysing Gene Expression Data with Principal Component Analysis (PCA) which is a tool for dimension reduction of multi dimensional Data.

 ## Installation
-For using the Web App you can either use this link ########### (no installation required) or install it locally on your computer.
+The Web App can be used locally on your computer after downloading the source Code.
-For installing the R Package you just download the file app.R and save in on your computer.
 A full Zip Download of all resources is possible by using the green *Clone or Downlaod* Button on the top right corner.

 These R Packages ***need to be installed*** for the package to work:
 * [BiocManager](https://www.bioconductor.org/install/)